Yamaguchi Financial Group (OTCMKTS:YFGSF) Reaches New 12-Month Low at $5.49

-Yamaguchi Financial Group, Inc. (OTCMKTS:YFGSF)’s stock price hit a new 52-week low during mid-day trading on Wednesday .
-The company traded as low as $5.49 and last traded at $5.49, with a volume of 0 shares trading hands.
+Yamaguchi Financial Group, Inc. (OTCMKTS:YFGSF) shares reached a new 52-week low on Tuesday .
+The company traded as low as $5.49 and last traded at $5.49, with a volume of 0 shares changing hands.
 The stock had previously closed at $5.49.

 Yamaguchi Financial Group, Inc provides banking and other financial services.
 It operates through the Banking and Others business divisions.
 The Banking division offers deposits, loans, domestic and foreign exchange, securities trading, and investment securities.
 The Others division includes securities, credit card, and leasing business.